deploring/COS80007-Assignment-1/readme.txt

 /  Swing/JavaFX + other advanced Java features: /
 /-----------------------------------------------/

+List of all Swing/JavaFX stuff used:
+    JPanels:
+        - Used in all views.
+Used to space and structure stuff.
+    JFrame:
+        - Used in MainView to display stuff on screen.
+    JMenu, JMenuItem, etc.:
+        - Used to display help dialogs, time remaining, etc.
+    Listeners:
+        - ActionListener
+        - KeyListener
+        - MouseListener
+        - ItemListener
+        - Used generally throughout the GUI of the program for event handling.
+    JComponents:
+        - JButton
+        - JLabel
+        - JTextField
+        - JTextArea
+        - JCheckBox
+        - JRadioButton
+    Layout Managers:
+        - GridBagLayout
+        - GridBagConstraints
+        - BorderLayout
+        - GridLayout
+        - FlowLayout
+        - Used generally throughout program to structure stuff.
+    JOptionPane:
+        - Used to display dialog messages.

+List of Advanced Java features used:
+    Threads:
+        - Used for the test and exam timers.
+        - Used to delay things from happening, like the spelling message hint.
+    Data Structures:
+        - Maps (nested HashMap to store lists of questions by category and difficulty)
+        - LinkedList (to store tests and questions in order)
+        - Set (to store question answers)
+        - Iterators (over tests and questions)
+        - Collections methods (shuffle)
+        - Arrays methods (asList)
+    File Handling:
+        - questions.json (QuestionCache question loading)
+        - Loading Image Files
+        - Loading Sound Files
+    Lambdas:
+        - Used to shorten anonymous class declarations.
+    Inner Classes
+    UML Diagram

 /-------------------------/
 /  Use of Graphics2D API: /
 /-------------------------/

+Used in:
+    - ImageQuestion click rendering.
+    - ImageQuestion results rendering.
+    - Bar chart results rendering.
+    - Line chart results rendering.

 /-----------------------------------------/
 /  Formally written word-version report:  /